-With the growth of multimedia as a tool of both education and industry, the need for skilled design professionals in this field has risen dramatically.
+With the growth of multimedia as a tool for both education and industry, the need for skilled design professionals in this field has risen dramatically.

 The Digital Media Arts Program at Hawai’i Community College will prepare students for professional work, both in the field of multimedia design and in the converging industries that require advanced skills in digital media.
 Integrating classroom instruction with production, the program will provide students with hands-on experience in the collaborative process of multi-media production.

 The Digital Media Arts certificate prepares students for work in the fields of digital media design and production.
-The curriculum includes 6 required course and 1 elective.
+The curriculum includes 6 required courses and 1 elective.